The 29.10.2019 decision on setting the countercyclical capital buffer rate

 FCMC, as an institution responsible for the application of the CCyB according to Article 35.5 of the Credit Institution Law, analyses the credit-to-GDP ratio every quarter, as well as its deviation from the trend and the additional indicators to justify the decision on the CCyB rate.

-The change in business models of credit institutions servicing mainly foreign customers has not affected the dynamics of the financial cycle, since the involvement of these credit institutions in transactions with domestic customers remains low, the share of deposits in total domestic deposits in April 2019 was around 7%, while the share of domestic loans of these credit institutions in total domestic loans was around 6% (9% and 12% at the end of 2017, respectively).
-As regards forecasts implied by these credit institutions’ business plans in the short and medium-term, their share of domestic loans will not exceed 7% by 2020, because large credit institutions, which make up the largest share of the domestic loan portfolio, are also planning an increase in their loan portfolio along with the development of the economy.
-Consequently, the change of the business models is an important process at the level of individual credit institutions, but systemic impacts are not currently expected.
+The change in business models of credit institutions serving mainly foreign customers has not affected the dynamics of the financial cycle, since the involvement of these credit institutions in dealing with domestic customers remains negligible – the share of deposits in total domestic deposits was around 6% in August 2019, but the share of domestic loans issued by these credit institutions – around 7% (9% and 12% respectively at the end of 2017).
+Consequently, the business model change is important at the level of individual credit institutions, but no systemic impact is observed at the moment.

 Overall, the assessment of cyclical risks and the policy stance remains unchanged.
-The level of risks associated with the real estate market is considered to be low.
-The household debt level is low (one of the lowest among the Eurozone countries), mortgage lending dynamics remain sluggish.
-The role of the state guarantee programme for mortgage loans remains high, in Q1 2019 approximately half of new loans for the purchase of housing were issued with state guarantees.
-Household incomes are rising at a similar rate as housing prices, so housing availability generally does not change significantly and the ratio of housing price index to the average net wage index is close to the long-term average index.
+The level of risks associated with lending and the real estate market is estimated as low.
+The level of household debts is low, mortgage lending dynamics remain slow.
+Household income grows at a similar rate as housing prices, so housing availability generally does not change significantly and the ratio of the housing price index to the average net salary index is close to the long-term average ratio.

-The main risks to the stability of Latvia’s financial sector have remained unchanged compared to the assessment of the previous quarter.
-They relate to the openness of Latvia’s economy, the deterioration of the global macroeconomic environment, including in the EU, as well as ongoing slowdown of external demand and retaining reputational risk.
-Risks associated with the unbalanced development of the real estate market and high levels of household debt in the Nordic countries remain actual.
+The main risks to the stability of Latvia’s financial sector remain unchanged compared to the previous quarter assessment.
+They relate to the openness of the Latvian economy, worsening of the global (including the EU) macroeconomic environment as well as ongoing slowdown of external demand and retaining reputational risk.
+Risks associated with the unbalanced development of real estate market and high levels of household debts in the Nordic countries remain actual.
 Overall, the uncertainty surrounding the future economic development forecasts is growing.